KLUE · Autonomous Reasoning Agent

 Model choice becomes a cost decision.

-On a separate benchmark, KLUE on an open-weights model tied a frontier closed model on critical-severity recall, at one-fifth the cost.
+On a separate benchmark, KLUE on a cheaper open model matched a top-tier paid model on the most critical bugs, at one-fifth the cost.

 Three

-Four-hour scans force quarterly cycles.
-Thirty-minute scans run after every deploy.
-That is the line credible autonomous tools will be measured against.
+Four-hour tests force you to a quarterly schedule.
+Thirty-minute tests run after every release.
+That is the bar serious autonomous tools will be measured against.

 Three categories.
 The category decides the ceiling.

-Every product in this space falls into one of three groups, defined by what its engine actually does: matches patterns, replays known attacks, or reasons about the target.
+Every product in this space falls into one of three groups, set by what its engine actually does: matches known patterns, replays known attacks, or reasons about the target.
 The group sets the cap.

 CapabilityKLUEVulnerability scannersBreach simulatorsOther AI agentsHuman pentesters